 The following changes decrease demands:

-- Decrease in the price of a substitute
+- The decrease in the price of a substitute

 - Increase in price of a complement

-- Decrease in income if good is normal good
+- The decrease in income if good is normal good

 - Increase in income if good is inferior good